-Out school recognizes the asthma is a widespread, serious but controllable condition and we welcome all pupils with asthma.
+Our school recognizes that asthma is a widespread, serious but controllable condition and we welcome all pupils with asthma.

 At the beginning of each school year or when a child joins the school, parents and carers will be asked if their child has any medical conditions.
-If a child or young person has asthma this will be documented on the asthma register.
+If a child or young person has asthma, this will be documented on the asthma register.